doitintl/QuickQuickstarts/ecs/README.md

 # AWS Elastic Container Service

-Prerequisites: An AWS Account and the AWS CLI with credentials configured.
-Also, you need the ecs-cli tool, but the `deploy.sh` script install that for you.
+Prerequisites: Docker; and the AWS CLI tool with credentials configured to an AWS account. lso, you need the `ecs-cli` tool, but the `deploy.sh` script install that for you.

 The script `deploy.sh` is  not rerunnable: If you run it twice, the second time will fail.